Exodusters

-Exodusters was a name given to African Americans who migrated from states along the Mississippi River to Kansas in the late nineteenth century, as part of the Exoduster Movement or Exodus of 1879.
-It was the first general migration of black people following the Civil War.
+Exodusters was a name given to African Americans who migrated from states along the Mississippi River to Kansas in the late 19th century, as part of the Exoduster Movement or Exodus of 1879.
+It was the first general migration of black people following the Civil War and end of Reconstruction.

 The movement received substantial organizational support from prominent figures, such as Benjamin Singleton of Tennessee, Philip D. Armour of Chicago, and Henry Adams of Louisiana.
 As many as 40,000 Exodusters left the South to settle in Kansas, Oklahoma and Colorado.